-Master's students enrolled in CP615, Clinical Practice VI, must successfully pass the Comprehensive Written Examination.
+Master's students enrolled in CP 615, Clinical Practice VI, must successfully pass the Comprehensive Written Examination.
 Each student must be in good standing in order to take the exam and must have completed the required minimum hours of direct client contact at their supervised practicum site and achieved a grade of C or better in each of the previous Clinical Practice courses.

-If a student does not pass the written exam, that student must consult with the Director of Clinical Training who will advise whether a tutorial or a more extended independent study would best
+If a student does not pass the written exam, that student must consult with the Director of Clinical Training who will advise whether a tutorial or a more extended independent study would best address the area(s) of weakness evidenced in the exam.
+It is suggested that an academic tutorial or independent study be completed prior to rescheduling the exam.
+A re-examination fee will be charged to the student's account.
+Students who do not pass the written exam within two attempts will be academically disqualified.

-Clinical Psychology - 2nd Year Qualifying Exam/MA Designation
+Clinical Psychology - 2nd Year Qualifying Exam/M.A.
+Designation

 Students undertake a qualifying exam together with their annual assessment that results in achieving the Masters of Arts (M.A.) in Clinical Psychology with Depth Psychology Emphasis and continuing toward their doctoral degree training.
-The exam, which covers the content of initial two year coursework, takes place during the last supervision practicum.
+The exam, which covers the content of the initial two years of coursework, takes place during the last supervision practicum.
 Additional assessment materials are presented to faculty to verify progress, including faculty evaluation, successful completion of coursework, and progress in practicum training.
 This annual assessment focuses on the evaluation of student's readiness to provide clinical care in the advanced practicum settings and to begin their dissertation work.
-Students must obtain 80% or more on the qualifying exam and pass the faculty in-person evaluation to obtain M.A. designation and continue toward completion of their doctoral training.
+Students must obtain 80% or more on the qualifying exam and pass the faculty in-person evaluation to obtain the M.A. designation and continue toward completion of their doctoral training.
 Students must note that M.A. designation does not meet academic requirements for Masters level licensure in the state of California (i.e., LMFT, LPC) or other states.
 Students seeking LMFT or LPC licensure after withdrawing from the Ph.D. program with M.A. designation will require additional courses and clinical training to meet Masters level licensure requirements.